FarisDou/Building-Pipelines/README.md

 Use ``` ulimit -n```
 It should respond with 1024 as default, we need atleast 32768 to run Data Collectors.
+The ulimit increases the amount of files the user can create which is needed for data collector.

 ``` ulimit -n 32768``` will increase the descriptor limit.